-The disputed domain name consists of the Complainant's whole trademark (Schneider Electric), written in a misspelled way, with a hyphen in the middle.
-Neither the hyphen, nor the omission of the letter "r" in the disputed domain name are sufficient to escape the finding that the disputed domain name is confusingly similar to the trademark of the Complainant.
-This is a clear case of typosquatting.
+The disputed domain name consists of the Complainant's whole trademark "BNP Paribas", separated by a hyphen.
+The addition of a simple hyphen is not sufficient to escape the finding that the disputed domain name is confusingly similar to the trademark of the Complainant.

-As far as the gTLD ".com" is concerned, it is generally recognized that top level domains do not have any bearing in the assessment of identity or confusing similarity, according to paragraph 4(a)(i) of the Policy.
+As far as the gTLD ".online" is concerned, it is generally recognized that top level domains do not have any bearing in the assessment of identity or confusing similarity, according to paragraph 4(a)(i) of the Policy.